Zylann/godot_voxel/doc/source/instancing.md

 Instancing
 =============

 The module provides an instancing system with the [VoxelInstancer](api/VoxelInstancer.md) node.
-It allows to spawn 3D models on top of the terrain's surface.
-It uses `MultiMeshInstance` internally to allow rendering a lot of them at once, and can support collisions and removal.
-The node must be added as child of [VoxelLodTerrain](api/VoxelLodTerrain.md).
+This node must be added as child of a voxel terrain.
+It allows to spawn 3D models on top of the terrain's surface, which can later be removed when modified.

+It can spawn two different kinds of objects:
+- **Multimesh instances**.
+They can be extremely numerous, and can optionally have collision.
+- **Scene instances**.
+They use regular scenes, however it is much slower so should be tuned to low numbers.

 This system is primarily intented at natural spawning: grass, rocks, trees and other kinds of semi-random foliage.
-It is not suited for complex man-made structures like houses or villages.
+It is not suited for complex man-made structures like houses or villages, although scene instances can be used in some cases, if the available features suit your game.

 This feature is currently only available under `VoxelLodTerrain`.